awslabs/multi-model-server/docs/metrics.md

 # Metrics on Model Server

 ## Basic Logging
-The are four arguments for MMS that facilitate logging of the model serving and inference activity.
+There are four arguments for MMS that facilitate logging of the model serving and inference activity.

 1. **log-file**: optional, log file name.
 By default it is "mms_app.log".
 You may also specify a path and a custom file name such as `logs/squeezenet_inference`.
 This is the root file name that is used in file rotation.